code0nwheels/Dwellpy/docs/configuration_guide.md

 This guide explains how to adjust Dwellpy's settings for your specific needs.

+## Floating Widgets

+Dwellpy includes two floating widgets that appear when you pause your cursor:

+### Menu Widget (Hamburger Menu)
+A small circular hamburger menu (☰) that appears when you dwell (pause cursor) for the configured delay.
+Expands into a circular menu with all click modes, settings, and power options when hovered.

+### Scroll Widget
+A floating scroll helper with up/down arrows that appears alongside the menu widget when you dwell.
+Allows easy scrolling without precise targeting of scroll bars.

+Both widgets use the same appearance delay setting (configurable in the Scroll tab).

 ## Opening Settings

 Click the **SETUP** button on the Dwellpy toolbar to open the settings dialog.
 The settings are organized into four main tabs for easy navigation: